tokiwoousaka/Sarasvati/README.md

 Sarasvati
 =========

-Sarasvati is a audio library with portaudio.
+Sarasvati is an audio library with portaudio.

 install
 -----------------------

-1. install portaudio for you PC as http://portaudio.com/docs/v19-doxydocs/compile_linux.html
+* install portaudio for you PC as http://portaudio.com/docs/v19-doxydocs/compile_linux.html

-2. install portaudio wrapper by cabal
+* install portaudio wrapper by cabal

 ```
 $ cabal install portaudio
 ```

-3. install this library
+* install this library

 ```
 $ cabal configure